-One of the first questions parents ask during the purchase is how long their crib mattresses will last.
+One of the first questions parents ask during the purchase aside from how much their crib will cost, is how long the mattress will last.
 Others wonder if they can use the same product for their second child.
 If you’re having similar thoughts, you’ve come to the right spot.

-Most crib mattresses last about five years.
+Most crib mattresses last about five years (click here to learn how to choose the best crib mattress).
 Some of them can be used for longer.
 The longevity depends on the wear and tear levels, care routine, type and material of the mattress, etc.

 Type of Mattress

 The type and material of the product are essential when it comes to longevity.
 They can also affect the sleep patterns of the newborn.

 Memory foam is far less likely to stand the test of time due to its low density.
 It’s more prone to losing shape and support features.
 As a result, the structure develops indentations that constitute a significant safety hazard for the baby due to the higher risk of suffocation.

 If you decide to use a memory foam solution, put it to the test beforehand.
 You can press the foam with your fist and check whether it will regain shape quickly.
 If it does, it means it has high resiliency, and it’s safer for infants.